Symplectic hats: Applications of hats to fillings

 In the last line the first two get their degree-$4$ hats from \cite{55letters} (and are given by $V\!({zy^3 - x^4})$ and $V\!((zy - x^2)^2 - xy^3)$) and the third comes from Lemma~\ref{ratcurve}.

-We do not explore all possibilities, here, but rather restrict to few examples; we note, however, that many of the computations that we have carried out in the previous subsection can be used to give restrictions to $3$--fold and $4$--fold branched covers of some of the knots listed.
+We do not explore all possibilities here, but rather restrict to a few examples.
+We note, however, that many of the computations carried out in the previous subsection can be used to give restrictions to $3$--fold and $4$--fold branched covers of some of the knots listed.

 \begin{proof}[Proof of Theorem~\ref{highercovers}] For each of the knots in the first class, which are all slice and quasipositive, we have found a symplectic cobordism to either $T_{2,7}$ (see the proof of Lemma~\ref{l:6-hats}, which gives cobordisms to $T_{2, 2k+1}$ for $k\leq 3$ and hence to $T_{2,7}$).
 Since these are singularities of a degree-4 curve in $\CP$, we can find a degree-4 projective hat for each of them.
 Taking the $4$--fold branched cover of the hat yields a Calabi--Yau cap with second Betti number $22$ and $b_2^+ = 3$, thus allowing us to apply Proposition~\ref{p:SVHM}.